Christopher P. Lynch: Arrowpoint

 In 1997, Lynch left Lucent to continue his relationship with mentor Paul Ferri of Matrix Partners (investor in Prominent & Arrowpoint) to join ArrowPoint Communications with Chin-Cheng Wu.
 ArrowPoint provided Web switches and Web network services (WebNS) software allowing customers to optimize the use of the web for e-commerce and content delivery.
-Lynch served as Vice President of Worldwide Sales, Marketing and Support through its initial public offering in 2000.
-Later that year the company sold to Cisco for Cisco Systems for $5.7 billion, the second largest purchase in Cisco’s history.
-After the acquisition Lynch served as Vice President of Worldwide Content Delivery for Cisco.
+Lynch was Vice President of Worldwide Sales, Marketing and Support through its initial public offering in 2000.
+Later that year the company sold to Cisco for Cisco Systems for $5.7 billion, the second largest purchase in Cisco's history.
+After the acquisition Lynch was Vice President of Worldwide Content Delivery for Cisco.

 Vertica

-At Vertica Lynch served as President and CEO, leading the company from a late-stage startup to the top ranked Big Data company globally.
+At Vertica Lynch was president and CEO, leading the company from a late-stage startup to the top ranked Big Data company globally.
 In 2011 Vertica was acquired by Hewlett Packard in a deal whose terms were undisclosed.
-At HP Lynch served as the Senior Vice President and General Manager of Hewlett-Packard's Database Business Unit, a role he took after HP's acquisition of Vertica Systems in February 2011, where he was CEO.
+At HP Lynch was the Senior Vice President and General Manager of Hewlett-Packard's Database Business Unit, a role he took after HP's acquisition of Vertica Systems in February 2011, where he was CEO.

 Boards and recent ventures

-Lynch serves as an advisor and mentor to many Boston area entrepreneurs and serves on the board of RayV Networks (acquired by Yahoo!), docTrackr (acquired by Intralinks), and H-Streaming (acquired by Adello).
+Lynch is as an advisor and mentor to many Boston area entrepreneurs and is on the board of RayV Networks (acquired by Yahoo!), docTrackr (acquired by Intralinks), and H-Streaming (acquired by Adello).
 He was Chairman of Azuki Systems, co-founded by ArrowPoint and Acopia founder Chin-Cheng Wu (acquired by Ericsson in 2014).
 He is personally invested in a number of early-stage startup companies, including PowerInBox and Kinvey.
-Lynch is a noted supporter of St. Baldrick’s Foundation, a non-profit dedicated to pediatric cancer research.
+Lynch is a noted supporter of St. Baldrick's Foundation, a non-profit dedicated to pediatric cancer research.

 Hack Reduce

 In 2012, Lynch co-founded Hack Reduce along with Frederic Lalonde as a way to cultivate a community of Big Data experts in Boston.
 It is located in the historic Kendall Boiler and Tank Company building at 275 Third Street in Kendall Square in Cambridge, Massachusetts.
-Hack Reduce was founded in conjunction with the Commonwealth of Massachusetts’ Big Data Initiative, which serves as a financial contributor.
+Hack Reduce was founded in conjunction with the Commonwealth of Massachusetts’ Big Data Initiative, which is a financial contributor.